·

 The seat back is higher than on many other competitors and the canopy is plenty big.

-Tiny planes will not fit it, because of an additional inch in height, unfortunately.
+Tiny planes or some regional AA flights will not fit it in their overhead bin, because of an additional inch in height, unfortunately.

 I still love this stroller and it offers a bassinet for a newborn as well (only two travel strollers offer that option – another one is Yoyo).